Internship for Credit Class (CPSY 404)

 - The organization must define your position as an internship and allocate time and resources to identifying mutual goals and providing supervision, feedback, and evaluation.

-- The site supervisor must provide orientations, training and feedback, conduct a mid-term conference, and complete a final written evaluation.
+- The site supervisor must provide orientations, training and feedback, work with the intern to create learning goals, conduct a mid-term conference, and complete a final written evaluation.
 Interns are expected to have direct and consistent contact with their supervisor.

 - Interns should have a consistent internship schedule for the 10-week term.